 - Continue to inventory, and advocate for the protection of historic buildings.
 Support landmark designation of significant historical elements to protect buildings and sites.
 Develop a system for defining the Town's character defining architecture and important historic eras in order to clearly identify the characteristics that would make a building or property qualify for local historic designation. - 2.
 Review the UDC to protect historic structures through code regulations.
 Consider design guidelines for new development and restoration to support the historic character of the Town of Frisco and individual buildings.
 Consider implementation of incentives that permit reduced setbacks, reduced parking requirements, and alternative design standards to enable new development while protecting historic buildings.
-Consider implementation of historic lot splits that allow a smaller minimum

-- lot size for a historic building and creation of a separate lot for new development.
+Consider implementation of historic lot splits that allow a smaller minimum lot size for a historic building and creation of a separate lot for new

+- development.
 Consider becoming a Certified Local Government (CLG) through the State of Colorado.
 Consider allowing modifications to historic and traditional structures that do not conform to UDC standards. - 3.
 Continue to celebrate the history of the Town of Frisco.
 Develop wayfinding, signage, and education while continuing to support walking tours, lectures, and programs.
 Improve public awareness and understanding of the Town and County Historic Preservation Programs to raise public awareness. - 4.
 Update Historic Preservation Program.
 Ensure that code supports the historic integrity of designated structures and ensure compatibility with the surrounding context in terms of site coverage, mass, scale, height, and form.
 Encourage owners of landmark properties to preserve structures to the highest possible degree of historic integrity while minimizing adverse impacts to the neighborhood. - 5.
 Promote the adaptive reuse of existing building inventory.
 Consider allowing modifications to historic and traditional structures that do not conform to code standards through conditional use permitting.
 Explore funding mechanisms such as grants, tax credits, and programs to incentivize historic building renovation. - 6.
-Pursue creating a Historic Preservation Master Plan.
-Continue to foster partnerships with area historic preservation organizations to address the identification, evaluation, registration, and treatment of historic properties including the Park and Museum.
-Update inventory of culturally significant buildings or places. - 7.
+Implement the Historic Park Land Use Plan.

+Address the park's land uses, such as housing, storage, archives, office space, lecture space, and other needs as identified in the plan process. - 7.
 Consider Energy Efficiency in Historic Properties.
 Historic or landmark properties should be maintained in a manner that improves energy efficiency while maintaining architectural integrity. - 8.
 Balance Historic Preservation and Affordable Housing Needs.
-To achieve both historic
+To achieve both historic preservation and affordable housing goals, it is essential to strike a balance that accommodates design and sustainability standards while minimizing the costs of new housing development.